AndrewVreeland/Quizzler2/Quizzler2/amplify/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an Android emulator or a physical device.

+## Testing

+1. Open the project in Android Studio.
+2. Navigate to the app/src/test directory to access unit tests.
+3. Navigate to the app/src/androidTest directory to access UI tests.
+4. Right-click on a test file or package and select "Run" to execute the tests.

 ## Usage

 1. Launch the app and explore the available topics.